-Yes, there is a major learning curve for parents and your baby will become a wonderful escape artist, but after some issues the expensive Halo Sleep Sack, my husband and I determined the old fashioned swaddle blankets were our thing!
+Yes, there is a major learning curve for parents and your baby will become a wonderful escape artist, but after some issues with the expensive Halo Sleep Sack, my husband and I determined the old-fashioned swaddle blankets were our thing!

 These are my favorite swaddle blankets made by SwaddleMe, and here’s why: